philippwindischhofer/HiggsPivoting/README.md

 * evaluate the performance of the analysis

 ## Setup
+Disclaimer: these instructions have been tested on `CentOS 7` with kernel `3.10`.

 Clone this repository, create a virtual python3 environment and install dependencies
 ```